onu-ui/onu-ui/docs/components/switch.md

 ## Basic usage

-Use o variants to determine component colors.
+Use `o` variants to determine component colors.

 <demo src="../example/switch/basic.vue"></demo>

 ## Light style

-If you want to use plain style, just use set `light` attribute to `true`.
+If you want to use the light style, set the `light` attribute to `true`.

 <demo src="../example/switch/light.vue"></demo>

 ## Custom dot color

-Don't like the theme color?
-Provides you with the greatest possible custom color.
+Don't like the theme color? `Switch` provides access to custom colors.

-You can set `o` variant to active color.
-And set `background-color` attribute to unactive color.
+You can set the `o` variant to a custom active color.
+Set the `background-color` attribute to an unactive color.

 <demo src="../example/switch/customColor.vue"></demo>

 ## Sizes

-Besides default size, Switch component provides three additional sizes for you to choose among different scenarios.
+Besides the default size, `Switch` provides three additional sizes for you to choose among different scenarios.

-Use attribute `size` to set additional sizes with `sm`,`md`,`lg`.
+Use the attribute `size` to set additional sizes with `sm`,`md`,`lg`.

 <demo src="../example/switch/size.vue"></demo>